huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_keypair.md

 The following arguments are supported:

 * `name` - (Required, String, ForceNew) Specifies a unique name for the keypair.
+    This parameter can contain a maximum of 64 characters, which may consist of letters, digits, underscores (_), and hyphens (-).
     Changing this parameter creates a new keypair resource.

 * `public_key` - (Optional, String, ForceNew) Specifies a pregenerated OpenSSH-formatted